-The single most important force that drove the creation of the GHS was the international mandate (Figure 1.4)adopted at the 1992 United Nations Conference on Environment and Development (UNCED), often called "Earth Summit". the The harmonization of classification and labelling of chemicals was one of six program areas that were endorsed by the United Nations General Assembly to strengthen international efforts concerning the environmentally sound and compatible labelling system, including material safety data sheets and easily understandable symbols, should be available, if feasible, by the year 2000." management of chemicals.
+The single most important force that drove the creation of the GHS was the international mandate (Figure 1.2) adopted at the 1992 United Nations Conference on Environment and Development (UNCED), often called the "Earth Summit".
+The harmonization of classification and labelling of chemicals was one of six program areas that were endorsed by the United Nations General Assembly to strengthen international efforts concerning the environmentally sound management of chemicals.
 It was recognized that an internationally harmonized approach to classification and labelling would provide the foundation for all countries to develop comprehensive national programs to ensure the safe use of chemicals.